 Virginia NOW is a non-profit feminist organization whose purpose is to bring women into full participation in society --- sharing equal rights while living free from discrimination.
 We promote awareness of issues that impact women economically, legally, socially, and personally.
 Our chapters across Virginia work in their local communities and cooperate at the state level to promote feminist values and a progressive vision for a prosperous, thriving, and robust future for women and Virginia.

 Collectively, we work towards these goals by raising and maintaining awareness of feminist responses to women's issues through education of the public at large via old and new media.
-We also strive to expand women's participation in Virginia politics and civil life through direct political work with feminist candidates, lobbying state legislature, and by collaborating with our ally organizations across the social spectrum.
+We also strive to expand women's participation in Virginia politics and civic life through direct political work with feminist candidates, lobbying state legislature, and by collaborating with our ally organizations across the social spectrum.

 The purpose of Virginia NOW is to bring women into full participation in the mainstream of American society, exercising all privileges and responsibilities thereof in truly equal partnership with men.